 Coinbase Custody currently serves as a qualified custodian under the SEC definition for Grayscale Investments.
 While they offer a custody solution designed from the ground up for the unique challenges of storing crypto assets, they operate very similarly to traditional custodial services and are overseen by the same regulators, held to the same capital requirements, and audited in the same way as a traditional financial custodian.

 Qualified and regulated custodians are likely to become the norm in each country with a clear regulatory framework for digital assets.

-How will they impact the traditional custody business that banks are offering?
+How crypto custodians will impact the traditional custodian banks ?

 Gongpil Choi, director of the Korea Institute of Finance — an agency that works hand-in-hand with the local government to research and evaluate financial policies that are designed to strengthen the country’s financial sector — was quoted as saying: “Even the traditional financial sector has seen the establishment of the custody market.
 Cryptocurrencies are more risky than traditional assets and the custody market in crypto will become a rapidly growing market.”

 Not surprisingly the market has been dominated by crypto-asset specialists and Fintechs, that obviously had a first-mover advantage.
 However, the situation is likely to change, and traditional players are likely to continue entering the space sooner than later in the aim to avoid being disrupted.

 Recently, the US SEC initiated a pilot program that seeks to facilitate innovation with respect to digital asset securities in which a broker-dealer operating under specified conditions, including limiting its business to digital asset securities, will be able to take physical possession or control of customer digital asset securities.